jranke/gmkin/README.md

 This should pull the gmkin package and its dependencies, notably the gWidgetsWWW2 package which is not available from the CRAN archive (see above).
+Mac users that have the necessary development files installed can probably install from the source files in this repository (not tested).

 ### Keeping it current